Ilesnat/Meterepreter_HTB_Execution/README.md

 use multi/handler
 #set the lhost, lport, and payload to match the command above
  ```
-3. setup the python server
+3. Setup the python server

 ``` bash
 # in the same directory as the paylaod and a differnt terminal as Metasploit run the following commands